IN THIS SECTION

 Katie was born and raised in Kansas where she received her BFA in theatre.
 Her ultimate goal was always to move west, which she did, despite everything her mom made her watch on the news.
 She received her MFA in acting from Cal State University, Long Beach and has been a working actor for the past fifteen years.
-Katie was a series regular on the ABC Family show Ruby and the Rockits where she got to perform along side legendary teen heart throb, David Cassidy and Academy Award winner, Shirley Jones.
-It was pretty much the best gig ever.
-She has also recurred and appeared in over twenty-five TV shows and films including: Major Crimes, Rebel, The Exes, Without a Trace, NCIS, Notes from the Underbelly, How I Met Your Mother, Back in the Game, See Dad Run, Rizzoli and Isles, USS Alabama (f/x pilot), Prison Break, CSI:NY, Funny People, and My Name is Khan.
+Katie was a series regular on the ABC family show Ruby and the Rockits where she got to perform alongside legendary teen heart throb David Cassidy and Academy Award winner Shirley Jones.
+It was pretty much the best job ever.
+She has also recurred and appeared in over thirty TV shows and films including: Agents of S.H.I.E.L.D., Major Crimes, Rebel, The Exes, Without a Trace, NCIS, Notes from the Underbelly, How I Met Your Mother, Back in the Game, See Dad Run, Rizzoli & Isles, USS Alabama (f/x pilot), Prison Break, CSI:NY, Funny People, and My Name is Khan.
 Recently, Katie has been pursuing her career as a writer and producer, with a love for all things dark, funny, and slightly offensive.
-She currently has scripts in different stages of development with Eric Tannenbaum (CBS, Two and a Half Men, The Odd Couple), Linda Wallem (co-creator Nurse Jackie, That ‘70s Show) and rock legend Melissa Etheridge, Nat Bernstein (Ally McBeal, Doogie Howser, M.D.), and Bold Soul Studios.
-She has also developed projects with Thomas Lennon and Ben Garant, Avalon Studios, and CBS Studios.
+She has developed projects with Eric Tannenbaum (CBS, Two and a Half Men), Linda Wallem (co-creator Nurse Jackie, That 70’s Show) and rock legend Melissa Etheridge, Nat Bernstein (Ally McBeal, Doogie Howser, MD), Bold Soul Studios, Thomas Lennon and Ben Garant (Reno 911!), Avalon Studios, and CBS Studios.

 Emily received her B.A. in Theatrical Arts from Vanguard University and continued her studies at UCLA where she received her MFA in Acting from the School of Theater Film & Television.
 Rose most recently led five seasons of SyFy’s hit supernatural Stephen King drama series Haven playing FBI Agent Audrey Parker.
 Rose’s other TV series roles include Graceland, E.R., Brothers & Sisters, Jericho, and David Milch’s HBO series John From Cincinnati.
 Additionally she has guest starred in Private Practice, Two and a Half Men, Without a Trace and Cold Case.
 Rose also has a cult following for her role in the popular video game franchise Uncharted for which she voices and portrays the game’s heroine, Elena Fisher.
 While at UCLA, Emily was an active participant in Arts Bridge America, a program that fights to keep arts education in public schools, and also taught at the UCLA summer Youth Performance Conservatory.
 Theatrical roles include Sylvia in I Gelosi, Dorine in Tartuffe, and Beth in Wounded with the Los Angeles Theater Ensemble.
 Emily currently resides in Los Angeles with her husband, son and miniature schnauzer.